C/1881 K1 (Tebbutt)

-C/1881 K1 (also called the Great Comet of 1881, Comet Tebbutt, 1881 III, 1881b) is a long-period comet discovered by Australian amateur astronomer John Tebbutt on 22 May 1881 at Windsor, New South Wales.
+C/1881 K1, also called the Great Comet of 1881, Comet Tebbutt, 1881 III, and 1881b, is a non-periodic comet discovered by Australian amateur astronomer John Tebbutt on 22 May 1881 at Windsor, New South Wales.
 It is called a great comet because of its brightness at its last apparition.

 Observations

-On June 1 Tebbutt found the length of the tail to be 8° 38′.
-The comet was observed in the southern hemisphere from its discovery to June 11; it then became visible in the night sky of the northern hemisphere by June 22 as a spectacular object to the naked eye.
+On 1 June, Tebbutt found the length of the tail to be 8° 38′.
+The comet was observed in the southern hemisphere from its discovery to 11 June; it then became visible in the night sky of the northern hemisphere by June 22 as a spectacular object to the naked eye.
 On June 25 the tail's length was about 25° and the brightness of the nucleus was magnitude 1.
 The comet was still visible to the naked eye in August but by the end of the month the tail was not discernible.
-In the Alps at an altitude between 1000 and 2000 meters, Camille Flammarion observed the comet until the beginning of September.
+In the Alps, at an altitude of between 1,000 and 2,000 meters, Camille Flammarion observed the comet until the beginning of September.
 The last successful telescope observation of the comet was on 15 February 1882.

 For Tebbutt's Comet of 1881, Henry Draper took the first wide-angle photograph of a comet's tail and the first spectrum of a comet's head.
 Andrew Common used his Newtonian reflecting telescope with 36-inch mirror to photograph the comet.

+Orbit

+Preliminary orbital calculations of C/1881 K1 by Benjamin Apthorp Gould and John Tebbutt noted a close resemblance with that of the Great Comet of 1807, suggesting that the two comets may be related to one another despite a long orbital period of 1,540 years.
+However, recalculations by Johannes Riem in 1894 demonstrated that Tebbutt's comet had a longer orbital period between 2,409 and 2,446 years, concluding that the two great comets are totally different from one another.